RabbitTV22/RandomScripts/nextcloud-assignment.md

 sudo systemctl enable --now k3s
 ```

-Now, wait for the node and containers to start before proceeding.
+Now, wait for the node and containers to start before proceeding
 ```sh
 sudo k3s kubectl get nodes # should have a status of Ready sudo k3s kubectl get pods -A # should have 7 pods that have status of Running or 0/1 Completed